mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Identify an entry in the `key_packages` array where the `client_init_key_hash` value corresponds to one of this client's ClientInitKeys, using the hash indicated by the `cipher_suite` field.
 If no such field exists, or if the ciphersuite indicated in the ClientInitKey does not match the one in the Welcome message, return an error.

 * Decrypt the `encrypted_key_package` using HPKE with the algorithms indicated by the ciphersuite and the HPKE private key corresponding to the ClientInitKey.
+If a PSKId is part of the KeyPackage and the client is not in possession of the corresponding PSK, return an error.

-* From the `epoch_secret` in the decrypted KeyPackage object, derive the `welcome_secret`, `welcome_key`, and `welcome_nonce`.
+* From the `epoch_secret` in the decrypted KeyPackage object, derive the `intermediate_secret`.
+If there is a PSKId in the psk field, derive the PSK referred by the `psk` field as described in {{re-initialization}}, otherwise use 0 instead.
+Afterwards, derive the `welcome_secret`, `welcome_key`, and `welcome_nonce`.
 Use the key and nonce to decrypt the `encrypted_group_info` field.

 ~~~~~
 welcome_secret = HKDF-Expand(epoch_secret, "mls 1.0 welcome", Hash.length)